microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 See [3.2.2.
 Known Issue: DLL Search Order ignores uap6:AllowExecution](#322-known-issue-dll-search-order-ignores-uap6allowexecution).

-### 5.6.3.
-Lifecycle Hints are not supported

-A package dependency is pinned by a registered package.
-The lifecycle hints to unpin a package dependency when a file (`LifecycleHint_FileOrPath`) or registry key (`LifecycleHint_RegistrySubkey`) is deleted are reserved for future use.
-Specifying these options today is an error.

-Implementing these options requires:

-1. Detecting when the lifetime artifact is deleted.
-This could be done aggressively (e.g. monitor the file/regkey) or lazily (e.g. check file/regkey existence when accessed)
-1. Knowing the package pinning the package dependency.
-This gets complicated if a pinning package declares 2+ `<PackageDependency>`.
-2. Calling `PackageManager.RemovePackageAsync(packagePinningThePackageDependency)`
-3. Sufficient rights to succeed

 # 6. API Details

 **TODO** Retitle this section 'API' since we don't have 'API Notes'?